 If you’re planning a trip to California then there’s no way you’ll want to visit the state without learning a few California slang words first.

-California slang isn’t as simple as your basic “brah” or even “chill, man.”
+California lingo and the complex social meaning behind them aren’t as simple as your basic dank urban dictionary words like “brah” or even “chill, man.”
 There are quite a few differences between Los Angeles slang and Bay Area slang, for example.
 And, if you’re visiting Northern California, you might find that people throw lots of shade if you’re using Southern California slang.

 The very first thing you’ll need to learn when diving into California slang is that they give directions differently than any other place in the world.
 If you’ve ever seen The Califorinians then you’ll be familiar with the 405 or the 101.
 In California, at least Southern California, they put “the” before any highway or freeway.
 The 405 and the 101 are the most popular, but you can use it for literally anything, including saying something like “Take the 405 straight to Sunset.”